California LLC Annual Fees: How Much to Expect and What’s the Process

 • Know when to renew your LLC: Most LLCs in California must renew their registration every two years.
 Be sure to mark the date on your calendar so you don’t forget.

-See also California Secretary of State: Your Guide to Creating an LLC
+See also California Secretary of State LLC Search: Find Businesses in California

 Quick review